We have been part of the Campus Crusade family for over 42 years.

 Tricia reports to Cru's General Counsel’s Office, having graduated Cum Laude and successfully passing the Florida Bar in 2008.
 Much of her work involves the growing area of intellectual property issues within CRU.

-We have three children: Christina (who is married to Daniel Janek), Joshua (married to Lauren) and Daniel.
-Our youngest son (28) is severely autistic and lives in a dedicated Christian community in Georgia for special needs adults with developmental disabilities.
+We have three children: Christina (who is married to Daniel Janek), Joshua (married to Lauren), and Daniel.
+Our youngest son (30) is severely autistic and lives in a dedicated Christian community in Georgia for special needs adults with developmental disabilities.

 Like all staff including the President, Steve Douglass, we have the privilege of looking to the Lord to work in believer's hearts to help provide for our financial needs.
-Though Tricia serves in Campus Crusade's General Counsel's Office, and Allan in the Office of the President, we receive no additional compensation from either the GCO or Cru.
+Though Tricia serves in Campus Crusade's General Counsel's Office, and Allan in the Office of the President as Steve's Liaison for Go2020, we receive no additional compensation from either the GCO or Cru.

 Our salary is supplied by our team of ministry partners.
 Would you prayerfully consider contributing to our work?
 One key reason is that your gifts will go toward a very effective, worldwide outreach partnership.
 Cru's goal is to offer everyone on earth multiple opportunities to come to know Christ and grow in their faith through 2033, the 2,000th anniversary of Christ's death and resurrection.
-For example, last year the Jesus Film Project [a ministry of Cru] recorded over 186 million people who were exposed to a clear Gospel presentation and over 35 million indicated decisions for Christ.
+For example, in May 2020 the Jesus Film Project [a ministry of Cru] recorded over 168 million people who were exposed to a clear Gospel presentation, and over 12.5 million indicated decisions for Christ.

 A second is Tricia’s focus on "the least and the lost.”
 There is a rapidly growing number of adults with severe atypical behaviors and few Christian environments where they can live and be well taken care of.
 Tricia is working to ensure Wesley Glen continues to develop as one of those 'safe' places and becomes a model for others.

-A third is simply the costs associated with taking care of Daniel and the loans we took out to pay for Tricia's education.
+A third is simply the costs associated with taking care of Daniel.
 We have much to trust God for.

-Thank you for asking God what He would have you contribute to help meet our ongoing needs!
-We would be so grateful for your gifts.
+for asking God what He would have you contribute to help meet our ongoing needs!
+We would be very grateful for your gifts.